IV2C/VTikZ/README.md

 python3 -m varbench.tools.create_entry [-h] name
 ```
 It will create a new entry in the dataset situated at ./dataset
-You will then need to modify the content of the input and the reference, and put the associated prompt file named `prompt.txt`
+You will then need to modify the content of the input and the reference, and put the associated instruction file named `instruction.txt`

 ### Removing an entry in the dataset
 Simply run the following command with the name of the entry you want to delete